FlavScents AInsights Entry for 2-Tridecanone (CAS: 593-08-8)

 9. Confidence & Data Quality Notes

-The data on 2-tridecanone is well-established in terms of its chemical identity and sensory profile.
-However, specific regulatory and toxicological data are less documented, leading to reliance on industry-typical practices and assumptions.
-Known data gaps include detailed toxicological assessments and comprehensive regulatory listings across all regions.
+The data on 2-tridecanone is well-established in terms of its chemical identity and sensory characteristics.
+However, specific regulatory approvals and toxicological data are less documented, relying on general industry practices and safety evaluations.
+Known data gaps include precise sensory thresholds and comprehensive regional regulatory statuses.

 Citation hooks: FlavScents